abiswas3/Verifiable-Differential-Privacy/README.md

 Pedersen Commitments are the fundamental primitive used to implement further complex primitives in this paper.
 It is implemented on top of the [Ristretto Curve]() and details about implementation can be found in src/generic_commitments.rs

-To estimate the time taken to commit to a single random 256 bit integer using a 256 bit random integer over the Ristretto curve, run the following command
+To estimate the time taken to commit to a single random 256 bit integer over the Ristretto curve, run the following command

 ```
 cargo run --example commitment --release